7mariadlrosa/Lab-3.06-7mariadlrosa/README.md

    - Names should not be stored in a separate table in the database.

 3. List 3 tasks that can be accomplished with native SQL that you cannot do with JPQL
+- With JPQL you can update and delete any fields.
+- Also you can order by any data type.